Cancers in general

 When the sun is strong, spend time in the shade, cover up with clothing and use sunscreen with at least SPF 15 and 4 stars.

-Too much UV light from the sun and sunbeds can damage DNA and lead to skin cancer.
+Too much ultraviolet (UV) light from the sun and sunbeds can damage DNA and cause skin cancer.

-Work out your skin type and find out how knowing the UV Index can help you avoid sunburn.
+Find out how knowing the UV index and how your skin reacts in the sun can help you avoid sunburn.